yh-luo/from-zero-to-source-estimates/README.md

 ### Coregistration

-The recommended way to use the GUI is through bash with:
+The recommended way to use the GUI is through command line with:

 ```bash
 mne coreg